Evergreen-1/Robustness-of-Decision-Transformers-to-Gaussian-Noise-Corruption-in-Offline-RL-Hons-Project-/README.md

         pip install torch --index-url https://download.pytorch.org/whl/cpu

     Dependency list:
-        pip install numpy tqdm wandb pyrallis "gymnasium[mujoco]" minari[all] pip install wandb
+        pip install numpy tqdm wandb pyrallis "gymnasium[mujoco]" minari[all] "gymnasium[other]" wandb

 [3] Additional Note:
     If "pip install minari[all]" fails then use "pip install minari" and add additional dependencies for Minari manually.
     You will have to setup your own Weights and Biases account and follow their instructions.
-You will have to edit the wandb.init() in run_single if you want to log data to your own projects.
+You will have to edit the wandb.init() in run_single() if you want to log data to your own projects.

 [4] How to setup experiment: